SDS-237-Data-Ethnography/portfolio/enrichment/README.md

 ### Option 1: Lead a class reading dicussion

 > Lead a 30-minute class reading discussion.
 In this role, you will prepare a written discussion plan in `discussion-plan.Rmd` that summarizes the main arguments/key points of the assigned reading (in at least 250 words, lists 5 memorable quotes from the reading with page numbers, synthesizes 2-3 key issues that came up in the Perusall threads, lists out 3-4 discussion questions, and includes 5 links to relevant articles, videos, stories, images, etc, that you may reference during discussion.
 During class, you will summarize the week’s reading and Perusall discussions in the first 5 minutes, and then lead the class discussion, drawing from your questions and materials.
+You must meet with Rose 1-2 days before the discussion to have your materials approved.
+DM Rose to schedule the meeting and send her your materials before meeting.

 ### Option 2: Ethnographic Reflexivity Memo